 Our epigenetics drug development platform has the potential to impact multiple diseases including cancer and other disorders with significant unmet medical need.
 This platform targets BET proteins that play a critical role in the epigenetic regulation of transcription of particular genes.
 BET proteins are often called "readers" of the histone/chromatin structure because they recognize a particular modification (acetylated lysine moities) of proteins that may be associated with the DNA upon a BET protein 'reading', in other words binding to an acetylated lysine, the BET protein can recruit other proteins essential to the regulation of gene transcription.
 All BET proteins contain highly conserved bromodomains that play a key role in their epigenetic control of gene expression.
 Our small molecules function via inhibition of BET bromodomains and therefore specifically modulate transcription of particular target genes.

-We are focused on the discovery and clinical development of novel small molecule BET inhibitors, a new class of therapeutics, for the treatment of patients with defined cancers and other therapeutic indications.
+We are focused on the development of these inhibitors for the treatment of patients with defined cancers and other disease indications.